Georges-Kévin Nkoudou: Tottenham Hotspur

-Besiktas
+Beşiktaş

-Nkoudou signed for Besiktas on 22 August 2019 in a £4.6 million deal.
+Nkoudou signed for Beşiktaş on 22 August 2019 in a £4.6 million deal.
+In Beşiktaş, he never really convinced, with a rather average score during these five years 21 goals and 9 decisive passes in 108 matches all competitions combined.

+Damac

+On 15 August 2023, Nkoudou joined Saudi Pro League club Damac on a free transfer.
+His scoring double and triple at the beginning of the season and competing with Cristiano Ronaldo for the honorary title of top scorer.

+Al-Diriyah

+On 9 August 2025, Nkoudou joined Saudi First Division League club Al-Diriyah.

 International career

-Born in France, Nkoudou is of Cameroonian descent.
+Born in France, Nkoudou is Cameroonian by descent.
 Nkoudou was a youth international for France at various levels.
 In 24 April 2022 Nkoudou announced that he wants to play in Cameroon national football team.
 After three weeks on 13 May 2022 Cameroonian Football Federation announced that FIFA had approved the change in international eligibility of Nkoudou.

 A day after the announcement, he was called up to Cameroon national football team for the 2023 Africa Cup of Nations qualification.
 He planned to play his first match against Burundi on 9 June 2022, but withdrew injured.

+On November 10, 2022, he was selected by Rigobert Song to compete in the 2022 FIFA World Cup.

+On 28 December 2023, he was selected from the list of 27 Cameroonian players selected to compete in the 2023 Africa Cup of Nations.